XimeraProject/editorialReview/reviewForm.md

   3. Content is consistent with existing best practices.
   4. Learning outcomes are clearly stated.
   5. All learning outcomes have corresponding assessments or activities.

+### Quality of Writing and Exposition
+Content is presented in an even, cohesive manner, utilizing a consistent pedagogical style throughout.
+Explanations, and flow of ideas are easy to follow.

+- **Pedagogical Consistency**: Consistent techniques are used throughout the text.
+(E.g. elements such as explorations, auto-graded exercises, and discussions are employed consistently throughout.)
+- **Flow of Ideas**: Ideas are developed logically, and supported with a consistent amount of rigor throughout the text.
 - **Layered Learning**: The material is presented in a layered manner, allowing users to delve deeper into complex topics as needed.
+- **Writing Quality**: Writing is clear, engaging, and grammatically correct.

 ## Usability